cstabb/elden-brain/README.md

   pip install .whl
 ```

-Alternatively, download this repository and install using Poetry
+Alternatively, download this repository (either through Github or the included tarball in dist/) and install using Poetry

 ```bash
 poetry install